mitzicubillamontilla/SparseBiplots/README.md

 * `ind.label`: logical name indicating if prints the row names.
 * `ind.label.size`: numeric value indicating the size of the label of points.
 * `arrow.col`: color of the arrows.
-* `vec.name`: logical name indicating if prints the column names.
+* `vec.label`: logical name indicating if prints the column names.
-* `angle.vec`: logical name indicating if print the vector names with orentation of the angle of the vector.
+* `angle.vec.label`: logical name indicating if print the vector names with orentation of the angle of the vector.

 ## Example